-At the beginning of each camp session if not before, Scouts and leaders will take a swimming test to determine their aquatic classification.
+At the beginning of each camp session, Scouts and adults will take a swimming test to determine their aquatic classification.
 Everyone will be classified into one of three ability groups: Non-Swimmer, Beginner, and Swimmer.
 Everyone must take an approved swim test to use the swimming pool or boats.
 Ability groups will determine what color wristband you receive for your stay in camp.
-If a wristband is tampered with or lost, the Scout or leader may have to retake the swimming test as directed by the camp's Aquatics Director.
+If a wristband is tampered with or lost, the Scout or adult may have to retake the swimming test as directed by the camp's Aquatics Director.